-DTE Energy said Saturday afternoon that about 35,000 of its customers were without power, mostly in Oakland and Wayne counties.
-Consumers Energy reported about 13,200 of its customers were without power.
+DTE Energy said early Saturday about 45,000 of its customers were without power, mostly in Oakland and Wayne counties.
+Consumers

 Most of those without electricity lost service after storms late Wednesday and Thursday.
 DTE says most of its customers should have power back by Saturday night.

-Consumers Energy says the majority of customers are expected to be restored by midnight.
-Customers in the hardest-hit counties, including Genesee, Ingham, Clinton, Shiawassee and Jackson, may not get back electric service until late Sunday.
+Consumers Energy says customers in the hardest-hit counties, including Genesee, Ingham and Clinton, may not have electric service until later Saturday or Sunday.

 Saturday's forecast calls for temperatures in the 90s across southern Michigan.